AntoineBRTL/Hades/README.md

 - This software is still in development, not all the features are implemented yet.

 To use this program,
-1) Garb a compiled version of this program.
+1) Garb a compiled version of the program.
 2) Run `Hades -a [port to listen on]` on the main machine.
 3) Run `Hades -c [admin's port] [admin's ip]` on a target machine.
 4) Done !